<< Yesterday

 1955 In his last game with the club, Red Sox's first baseman Harry Agganis goes 2-for-4 in a 4-2 loss to the White Sox at Comiskey Park.
 The Golden Greek, hospitalized after the game with pneumonia, will die of a pulmonary embolism on June 27, having fallen ill again in Kansas City two weeks after rejoining the team.

 1957 Moe Drabowsky sets a National League record for the most hit batters in a single game when he plunks four Reds in the Cubs' 4-3 loss at Crosley Field.
-Cincinnati's right fielder Frank Robinson is drilled in consecutive innings by the right-hander, born in Ozanna, Poland.
+Cincinnati's right fielder, Frank Robinson, is drilled in consecutive innings by the right-hander, who was born in Ozanna, Poland.

 1958 In the sixth inning, with Orioles on first and second, in an eventual 2-1 loss, Brooks Robinson lines into a triple play when Senator shortstop Rocky Bridges snares his hard-hit drive, steps on second, and then relays the ball to first baseman Julio Becquer.
 The triple killing is the first of four the future Hall of Fame third baseman will hit into, establishing a major league record.